This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 As well as taking care of the children, the mothers must get the tools they need to earn an income so they don’t return to the streets to beg.
 Through the Bali Street Mums Project, they taught different skills to be able to create products that are then sold through various shops and markets.
 I have previously purchased their dolls and bracelets at Samadi Market in Canggu and absolutely loved them.
 Definitely a great gift for the Bali lover that has everything!

 What you can do to help

-With the ongoing pandemic, more and more people need help and the Bali Street Mums are doing their best to keep up with the increasing demand.
-Not only are they taking care of the people staying in the Safe House but also proving food and other aid to the struggling families in the slums.
+With the ongoing pandemic, more and more people are in desperate need of help, and the Bali Street Mums are doing their best to keep up with the increasing demand.
+Not only are they taking care of the people living in the Safe House, but they’re also proving food and other aid to the struggling families in the slums.

 - $10 can feed a child for 10 days.

 - $25 can buy a 30kg sack of rice for the Safe House.

 - $50 a month will feed, house and educate a child (the perfect option for businesses looking to give back and support a charity).

 If you want to purchase one of the lovely dolls made by the street mums, send an e-mail to balistreetmums(at)gmail.com.
 Worldwide shipping is available.
 Each doll is handmade by the mums and no two dolls are exactly the same, which makes for a truly unique gift.
 You can also purchase the dolls at The Practice yoga shop in Canggu and at Biku in Petitenget.